You have no items in your shopping cart.

 Ideal for saving on space and functionality while also heating your walls and tiles to ensure your bathroom stays warm and dry even after the mirror heater is turned off.
 Mirror heating panels are made from toughened safety glass that are mist resistant, especially important in the bathroom.

-So whatever heating system you have now or are considering for the near future, feel free to contact a reputable provider of infrared heating solutions such as Redwell who will be happy to advise you on what your best options are when it comes to a modern, clean and energy efficient system such as infrared.
+So whatever heating system you have now or are considering for the near future, feel free to contact a reputable provider of infrared heating solutions such as Redwell who will be happy to advise you on what your best options are when it comes to a modern, clean and energy efficient infrared heating system.